How Much Does It Cost to Build a Website for a Small Business

 How much does a 50-page website cost?

-A large website with 50 pages often costs $2,000–$10,000+, depending on layout variety, content volume, and required SEO.
-Sites with many unique templates or complex structures cost more.
+A large website with 50 pages often costs AED 7,300–36,700+, depending on layout variety, content volume, and required SEO.
+Sites with many unique templates or complex structures cost more, COLAB DXB optimizes these for scalability and performance in competitive sectors.

 Plus Icon